When the stock market is doing well, not too many people talk about real estate investing.

 You buy some shares, you sell some shares, and you record the gains and losses on your return.
 It’s even easier if you stick to a three fund portfolio or invest in a retirement account – a lot less paperwork!

 Real estate is a little trickier.
 Buying and selling property requires intermediaries and takes more than the few seconds it takes for a stock trade.

-But what if you have too much invested in the market or you simply want another asset class?
+What if you have too much invested in the stock market or you simply want another asset class?
 What if you think the market is overvalued and you want a hedge?
 And if not a hedge, just another option?

 Real estate is a great alternative investment that isn’t weird (like burial plots, which are technically real estate too!).

 But getting into physical property can be a challenge and very scary.
 Even if you go the FHA route and only put down 3%, it’s still a relatively large capital outlay to get started.
 And there’s quite a bit of hustle and leg work involved, on top of committing capital.

 But there are ways to get your foot in the door without huge cash investment.